 The piece de résistance is the auditorium made completely out of birch.
 The retractable seats provide seating for the audience and can be pulled back for balls.
 Yes, they do fancy balls here.
 How awesome is that?

-The gallery’s permanent collection house over 1,000 artworks from 1940 to 2019.
+The gallery’s permanent collection houses over 1,000 artworks from 1940 to 2019.
 All created by Latvian artists living all over the world.
 The exhibit we toured was by the Latvian artist Jānis Mintiks, a man with an interesting life and clever art.
 It is a spot you should visit while exploring Cesis.

 Sarkanas Cliffs Open Air Gallery